 The Examination Board will always strive to reach consensus in relation to final grades to be awarded to students.
-When negotiation is required the Manager of Academic Affairs, External with making final decisions regarding students grades.
+When negotiation is required the Head of Quality & Academic Affairs, External charged with making final decisions regarding students' grades.
 Voting members will consider information presented by tutors in making their decisions.

-Examiners and Course Directors present at the exam board are voting members and are charged relevant Course Director regarding a student's overall grade the Manager of Academic Affairs may place a casting vote, taking into consideration all information presented pertaining to the student in question.
+Examiners and Programme Directors present at the exam board are voting members and are may place a casting vote, taking into consideration all information presented pertaining to the student in question.

-In instances where there are dissenting opinions between the external examiners and the
+In instances where there are dissenting opinions between the external examiners and the relevant